Kentucky Fire Brick Company

 Kentucky Fire Brick Company is a former refractory brick factory in Haldeman, Kentucky.

-Kentucky Fire Brick was formed in 1903 and was acquired by the Kentucky Fire Brick Company of Portsmouth, Ohio in 1909.
-1 It eventually became a subsidiary of the Illinois Steel Company of Chicago, Illinois.
+The Kentucky Fire Brick Company established a fire brick plant at Haldeman in 1903.
+6 The plant was acquired by the Kentucky Fire Brick Company of Portsmouth, Ohio in 1909, 1 later becoming a subsidiary of the Illinois Steel Company of Chicago, Illinois.
 2

 The town of Haldeman, developed by L.P.
 Haldeman, housed workers for the brickworks.
 3 The Haldeman School was constructed in 1936 and 1937 by the Works Progress Administration.